If you’re a non-EU citizen looking to study abroad in Cyprus, you’ll need to apply for a student visa and a temporary residence permit.

 Receiving a visa refusal is frustrating and it can feel like your study abroad plans have been derailed.
 However, there are a couple of things you can do to get your international adventure back on track.

-If you believe your application was unfairly rejected, you can send an appeal letter to the Cypriot embassy.
+If you believe your application was unfairly rejected first-time round, you can send an appeal letter to the Cypriot embassy.
 This should clearly state your reason for appealing and include all your relevant personal details.
-It’s best to appeal within 30 days of receiving a formal denial letter.
+It’s best to appeal within 30 days of receiving your rejection letter.